lxin618/HealthE/README.md

 ### Repo info

-Repo is setup with github action which pushed to AWS elastic beanstalk on merge.
+Repo is setup with github action which pushed to AWS elastic beanstalk on releasing a new version.
 (Update to terrafrom files will not trigger wrokflow)
 Instead, update to terraform files in `/iac` folder will trigger terraform plan and apply automactially which will be deployed to AWS beanstalk

 ### Useful doc: